developer-zebra/developer-zebra-site/src/datawedge/6-9/guide/api/switchscanner/index.md

 Introduced in DataWedge 6.5.

 Used to switch to a specific scanner at runtime, enabling selection of the optimal scanning device for the application, requirement or situation when an app is launched. **Scanner must be available to the device at runtime**.
+If "Auto Switch to Default on Event" is enabled in Barcode Input, SWITCH_SCANNER should not be used upon scanner connection/disconnection as it can cause unexpected behavior.

 The `SWITCH_SCANNER_EX` extra (added in DataWedge 6.6) allow scanners to be selected by a friendly name as defined in the [scanner identifier table](#scanneridentifiers).